fogine/blog/content/blog/blog-comments-via-github.md

 - If an issue does not exist, [utterances-bot](https://github.com/utterances-bot) will create it first time someone comments.
 - To comment, users must authorize the `utterances` app to create issues (for the blog repository only) on their behalf.
 - Alternatively, users can comment on the GitHub issue directly.

+### Considering limitations of using GitHub Issue tracker service to power blog comments:
+- It's features are basic.
+For example, you can't reply to someone's comment (You can quote him though).
+- GitHub's Search API is `rate limited` to `5000` requests/hour.
+Which is a little really.
+So if (I mean When) this blog gets popular enough, I'll have to come with solution that actually scales.

 You can see it in action, bellow ⌄⌄⌄